giacomobais/recipe-chatbot/README.md

 ```
 For linux and MacOS.

+After the setup, activate the recipes_venv virtual environment.

 ### Setting Up API Keys
 This project requires API keys for Anthropic's Claude model and LangSmith (optional, for tracking API calls).
 Create a `.env` file in the root directory: